wdporter/i-am-that-vuepress/5-what-is-born-must-die/readme.md

 **Q:**&ensp;Tenacity and honesty are endowments, surely!
 I do not have a trace of them.

 **M:**&ensp;All will come as you go on.
 Take the first step first.
 All blessings come from within.
 Turn within.
-‘I Am’ you know.
+‘I am’ you know.
 Be with it all the time you can spare, until you revert to it spontaneously.
 There is no simpler and easier way.

 <script>
 export default {